-After reflecting upon your specific research interests, look around campus for a mentor whose work aligns with your passions.
-You are not limited to faculty in your major, which opens many potential exciting options.
-There are a variety of ways to learn about the scholarly activities of Mizzou faculty, but two powerful approaches are 1) search the UM System Faculty Insight server based on research topic, or 2) review faculty profiles in Mizzou departmental directories.
+After reflecting upon your specific research interests, look around campus for a faculty mentor whose work aligns with your passions.
+You are not limited to faculty in your major, which opens many potential exciting options!
+There are a variety of ways to learn about the scholarly activities of Mizzou faculty, but two powerful approaches are 1) use the ForagerOne platform to do a keyword search based on research topics of interest, or 2) network directly with instructors and fellow students.

-- Ask your faculty advisor for names of Mizzou faculty members who are doing scholarly work in your area of interest.
+- Go to office hours and ask your class instructor or TA for suggestions of names of Mizzou faculty members who are doing scholarly work in your area of interest.

 - Ask other students in your department about the research project and their mentors.

-- Search the Mizzou Scholars database.
-Enter a Research Topic in the search box (top right) and review the list of faculty and their research publications relating to that topic.
+- Search the ForagerOne platform.
+Enter a Research Keyword in the search box and review the list of faculty and their research publications relating to that topic.

 - Attend departmental and campus seminars to learn about new areas of research.
 If the speaker is a visitor from another campus, find out which faculty member hosted the speaker; chances are they have similar research interests.